SohamDas2004/RAM-Verification-SV/README.md

 # RAM-Verification-SV
-### A simple 32-bit RAM has been chosen with read-write operations and verified using robust a SV testbench architechture
+### A simple 32-bit RAM has been chosen with read-write operations and verified using robust SV testbench architechture
 <br>